Seaweed's Potential for Aotearoa New Zealand

 Team member check on the progress of juvenile seaweed plantations

-Greenwave Aotearoa’s philosophy is not just finding a new way to grow seaweed, but focusing a lens on an environmental problem that we can help solve, while creating economic opportunity.
+We are unlocking the potential of a thriving seaweed sector.
+Greenwave Aotearoa focuses a lens on an environmental problem that we can help solve, while creating economic opportunity..

-We are committed to unlocking the potential of a thriving seaweed sector.
-Our vision is scalable regenerative ocean farming, where seaweed cultivation addresses environmental challenges and fosters economic opportunities in our communities.
+This is scalable regenerative ocean farming, where seaweed cultivation addresses environmental challenges and fosters economic opportunities in our communities.

 Rich in vitamins, minerals, and antioxidants, seaweed is valued as both a nourishing food and a powerful ingredient in health and skincare.
 Its unique nutritional profile makes it ideal for supporting wellness, and it has been incorporated into products aimed at enhancing overall health and vitality, all with a minimal environmental footprint.